PUM14-GutenTag/GutenTag/README.md

 ### Running the Docker containers

-Launch Docker Desktop.
+**Launch Docker Desktop**.
 Then open the root directory in the terminal and run

 `docker-compose up`